Add a child to your family

 If your child doesn't have a standard user account, see the previous To create a new child's account steps.

 In the Account type list, select Child and then tap or click OK.

-Enter the email address of the person you would like to add as a parent, and then tap or click Send request.
+Enter the email address of the person you'd like to add to your family as an adult, and then tap or click Send invite.

-Next: Set limits for when and how your child uses the PC
+Next: Set the right limits for your child